neftjs/neft/response.coffee.md

 *Boolean* Response::isSucceed()
 -------------------------------

-This method returns *true* if a response status is in the range from 200 to 299.
+Returns `true` if the response status is in range from 200 to 299.

 		isSucceed: ->
 			300 > @status >= 200